Toasty65/Discord-ChatCensoring/README.md

 # Features

-- Check. if a message includes bad words
+- Check, if a message includes bad words
 - Check **and** censor (if needed) a message

 ## Check message